openshift/openshift-pep/openshift-pep-NNN.md

 ## Motivation
 This PEP is the continuation of an effort that began with a [call to the OpenShift Origin Community](https://www.openshift.com/blogs/help-us-fix-the-openshift-origin-unboxing-experience) to help improve the system's installation process.
 Around one hundred community members [participated in a survey](https://www.openshift.com/blogs/survey-results-the-openshift-origin-unboxing-experience) to help us understand what their most important use cases were, and which installation tools would be most valuable to them.
 Based on the survey results, it seems clear that the all-in-one virtual machine where OpenShift Origin is _showcased_ can also become a platform from which Origin can be _deployed_.

+Another major motivation for this work is that anything that is done in to improve the OpenShift Origin installation experience can be applied directly to the OpenShift Enterprise installation experience as well.

 ## Specification
 In broad terms, the design proposal for this installation tool is as follows: